Soviet Space Program

 Role in the Space Program

 As the "Chief Theoretician" of the Soviet space program, Keldysh was responsible for the mathematical calculations that made space missions possible.
-He worked closely with Sergei Korolev to solve complex problems of orbital mechanics, trajectory planning, and spacecraft control systems.
+He worked closely with Sergei Korolev to solve complex problems of orbital mechanics, trajectory planning, and the technology behind spacecraft control systems.

-His contributions were crucial to the success of many Soviet space missions, including the launch of Sputnik, the Vostok human spaceflight program, and numerous lunar and planetary probes.
+His contributions were crucial to the success of many Soviet space missions, including the launch of the first satellite Sputnik, the Vostok human spaceflight program, and numerous lunar and planetary unmanned probes.
 Keldysh's mathematical expertise helped ensure the precision needed for these pioneering space missions.

 Scientific Leadership

-From 1961 to 1975, Keldysh served as President of the USSR Academy of Sciences, where he helped shape Soviet scientific policy and promoted space research.
+From 1961 to 1975, Keldysh served as President of the USSR Academy of Sciences, where he helped shape Soviet scientific policy and promoted space research against the backdrop of the broader Cold War context.
 He established the Institute of Applied Mathematics, which became a key center for solving complex problems in spaceflight mechanics and control.

 Keldysh died on June 24, 1978, having made fundamental contributions to both theoretical mathematics and practical spaceflight.
 His legacy lives on in the mathematical principles and computational methods still used in space mission planning today.